IuliiaKonovalova/frontend_mentor_time_tracking_dashboard/README.md

         ![Time Options](documentation/app_features/main_card_time_options.png)

-        * Has three cards: work, study, play, exercise, social and sef-care, which allows the user to track the time spending on those activities during a day, a week , and a month.
+        * Has six cards: work, study, play, exercise, social and sef-care, which allows the user to track the time spending on those activities during a day, a week , and a month.

         ![Cards](documentation/app_features/report_cards.png)